 We anticipate getting 1,287 new students next year and have allocated \$4,302,310 in state funds and \$804,540 in county funds to cover the costs of this enrollment increase.
-We will also open two new high schools next year, W.A.
+We also opened two new high schools this year, W.A.
 Hough High and Rocky River High, and we have allocated \$1,371,618 in state funds and \$6,593,534 in county funds to cover opening these schools, which will help relieve the district's overcrowding in several nearby schools.

-- IV.
-New initiatives and program expansion. - A. Effective teaching initiative (\$1,259,419 in county funding) We have begun work on a pay-for-performance system that includes measures of teacher effectiveness using multiple measures, including summative student assessments.
-The Office of Accountability will work with professional test developers to develop these summative assessments for every grade and subject.
-As part of the development and use of formative assessments, we will buy and use an online platform that will provide teachers and principals with individual student information.
-Formative assessments will be given throughout the year to help teachers and principals use real-time information about student growth to drive instruction. - B. Managing for performance initiative (\$466,411 in county funding) Managing for Performance is a district-wide accountability initiative that will provide teachers and administrators with technology-based tools to increase student achievement in every school.
-The initiative includes training teachers in the sophisticated use of data, giving all schools the tools to manage and analyze the data and evaluating teacher performance. - C. Credit Recovery program (pilot) (\$295,400 in county funding)
+IV.
+New initiatives and program expansion.

+A. Effective teaching initiative (\$1,259,419 in county funding)

+We have begun work on a pay-for-performance system that includes measures of teacher effectiveness using multiple measures, including summative student assessments.
+The Office of Accountability will work with professional test developers to develop summative assessments for every grade and subject.
+As part of the development and use of formative assessments, we will buy and use an online platform to provide teachers and principals with individual student information.
+Formative assessments will be given throughout the year to help teachers and principals use real-time information about student growth to drive instruction.

+B. Managing for performance initiative (\$466,411 in county funding)

+Managing for Performance is a district-wide accountability initiative that provides teachers and administrators with technology-based tools to increase student achievement in every school.

-EXECUTIVE SUMMARY: PROPOSED OPERATING BUDGET
+CHARLOTTE-MECKLENBURG BOARD OF EDUCATION EXECUTIVE SUMMARY: ADOPTED OPERATING BUDGET